predat-r/AST-Generation-Of-C-Sharp/README.md

 # AST Generation and Time Noting Assignment

-**Students:** bcsf22m024, 22, 34
+**Students:** bcsf22m024, bcsf22m022, bcsf22m034

 **Assigned Language:** C#

 ## Task Description

-The students were assigned to generate Abstract Syntax Trees (ASTs) for C# code and record their execution times.
-They decided to focus on graph-related algorithms, specifically:
+We were assigned to generate Abstract Syntax Trees (ASTs) for C# code and record their execution times.
+We decided to focus on graph-related algorithms, specifically:

 1. A simple graph declaration and DFS (Depth-First Search) code
-2. The same for BFS (Breadth-First Search)
+2. A simple graph declaration and BFS (Breadth-First Search)

 ## Execution Times